 Another issue to take into consideration is the high price tag of the newer DOCSIS 3.1 modems and if it wouldn’t be wise to rent the device instead of buying it and suffer a short-term financial shock.
 The advantage of purchasing your own cable modem is that you will recover your investment in less than a couple of years and, since the MB8600 is a future-proof device, it will stick around for years to come.
 At the same time, IPSs won’t take kindly this decision and, you will receive firmware updates slower and your cable modem will be the first to be blamed in case of any connection problems, but, the disadvantage would be that you will have to pay a relatively high monthly rent sum and the device won’t truly be yours.

 The maximum theoretical speed you can get from the Motorola MB8600 is simply 1Gbps (which is the maximum for the Ethernet LAN port), so, if you live in an area where this type of data plan is available, you will see an average speed of 950Mbps.
 In reality, the maximum theoretical speed can be 3.8 Gbps (without taking into consideration the network overhead), but, to even get close to this type of performance, the MB8600 must wait for a while until Gigabit+ speeds become available, the ISPs allow link aggregation on all ports and until consumer-type routers will be able to receive everything the cable modem sends its way (at least a dual-WAN router which supports link aggregation).
-But this may take a while and, in the meantime, I just hope Gigabit data plans become the norm in a shorter period of time.
+But this may take a while and, in the meantime, I just hope Gigabit data plans become the norm in a short period of time (Gigabit Internet data plans have gotten more widespread since last year, when the MB8600 was released).

 The Motorola MB8600 is simply a cable modem and, in order to connect your wired or wireless clients, you need a separate switch and/or a wireless router (just be aware that you may need a more powerful device, so it won’t be the bottleneck of your network).